 Day 9: All Day to Explore the Swiss Alps

 This morning you'll wake up in one of the most beautiful spots on Earth.
 Take off on a mountain excursion that combines the local cog railway, a gondola lift up to Männlichen, and a spectacular Alpine walk above the tree line, surrounded by a vista of cut-glass peaks.
 You can also book a seat on the Jungfraujoch train, which leads to Europe's best glacier panorama.
 Or, explore what's above the opposite side of the valley: ride a gondola lift to the top of the 10,000-foot Schilthorn, and hike back down.
 For a more restful day, stick closer to home and walk to the thundering Trümmelbach: a unique set of waterfalls encased behind the valley walls.
-No bus.
+No bus today.

 Day 10: To the French Alps